This is an unapologetic rant which started on facebook when someone pointed out an error I had made spelling popularism.

 I have placed it here only because having ranted I realised it was perhaps something I felt I needed to say to a wider audience than the friend in question who pointed out a ‘U’ i should not have had in a word.
 It was a very minor thing to rant about in many ways, but the rant came from deep within.
 I was far from my happiest at the time I wrote it…..

 Any particular reason you are nitpicking away at someone who sufferers from dyslexia XXXXX?

-I ask only because your desire to do so and in doing so make me either feel or indeed just look stupid, while you feel a modicum of superiority by pointing out a single letter in a word I have misspelt in a two line facebook post is both mildly irritating and somewhat perfidious in nature.
+I ask only because of your desire to do so and in doing so make me either feel or indeed just look stupid, while you feel a modicum of superiority by pointing out a single letter in a word I have misspelt in a two line facebook post is both mildly irritating and somewhat perfidious in nature.

-My spelling is seldom perfect, however, what small satisfaction a person may gain from pointing this out should perhaps be weighed against the utter irritation I feel when this is done.
+My spelling is seldom perfect.
+However, what small satisfaction a person may gain from pointing this out should perhaps be weighed against the utter irritation I feel when this is done.

 I am broken, a sad but true state of affairs.
 My brain does not work the way the majority of people’s minds work.
 It sees and translates language differently.
 Indeed I must force it to twist back upon itself, to take an extra step to understand the words on a page, be they ones I read or those I write.

 I read slower than most people, despite this, I read with ravenous ferocity, but slower all the same.

 Not because I am stupid, but because my brain needs an extra moment to perform that additional translation that others do not need to find.

 I despite Karaoke, not because of the thing itself, but because I am incapable of it, I can not read and understand words quick enough to sing along.